daviethedeveloper/SQL_Project_DataScience/README.md

 # Introduction

-🔍 SQL queries?
-Check them out here: [project_sql folder](/project_sql/)
+Welcome to my project repository!
+Here, you will find detailed SQL queries and analyses dedicated to exploring various facets of the data science job market.
+These analyses aim to uncover key trends and insights related to compensation, required skills, and demand within the industry.
+For an in-depth look at the SQL scripts utilized in this project, please refer to the [project_sql folder](/project_sql/).

 # Background

-### The questions I wanted to answer through my SQL queries were:
+The primary objective of this project was to answer critical questions about the data science job market through rigorous SQL queries.
+The questions I aimed to address include:
 1. What are the top-paying data scientist jobs?
 2. What skills are required for these top-paying jobs?
-3. What skills are most in demand for data scientist?
+3. What skills are most in demand for data scientists?
 4. Which skills are associated with higher salaries?
 5. What are the most optimal skills to learn?

 # Tools I Used

-For my deep dive into the data scientist job market, I harnessed the power of several key tools:
+In this comprehensive analysis of the data scientist job market, I leveraged the following key tools:

-- **SQL:** The backbone of my analysis, allowing me to query the database and unearth critical insights.
+- **SQL:** The foundational tool for querying and extracting insights from the database.
-- **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
+- **PostgreSQL:** The robust database management system used to manage and query the job posting data.
-- **Visual Studio Code:** My go-to for database management and executing SQL queries.
+- **Visual Studio Code:** The integrated development environment where I managed databases and executed SQL queries.
-- **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.
+- **Git & GitHub:** These tools were essential for version control and sharing my SQL scripts and findings, facilitating collaboration and tracking of project progress.

 # The Analysis

-Each query for this project aimed at investigating specific aspects of the data scientist job market.
-Here’s how I approached each question:
+This project's analyses were meticulously designed to explore specific aspects of the data scientist job market.
+Each query and its rationale are documented in the sections that follow, along with visualizations and tables to better illustrate the findings.

+### 1. Top Paying Data Analyst Jobs
+The initial query identified the highest-paying roles by filtering data scientist positions by average yearly salary and location, with a focus on remote jobs.
+This approach highlights the lucrative opportunities within the field.

+### 2. Skills for Top Paying Jobs
+By joining job postings with skills data, this analysis provided insights into the skills that employers value most in high-compensation roles.

+### 3. In-Demand Skills for Data Scientists
+This query pinpointed the skills most frequently requested in job postings, directing attention to areas with high demand.

+### 4. Skills Based on Salary
+This analysis explored the average salaries associated with different skills, revealing which are the highest paying.

+### 5. Most Optimal Skills to Learn
+By combining insights from demand and salary data, this analysis aimed to identify skills that are both in high demand and offer high salaries, offering a strategic focus for skill development.

 ### 1. Top Paying Data Analyst Jobs
 To identify the highest-paying roles, I filtered data scientist positions by average yearly salary and location, focusing on remote jobs.
 This query highlights the high paying opportunities in the field.